 “Imagine finding eggs in the wild.
 We can’t chase raisins or biscuits but we could find birds and eggs in the nature.
 They might be in the park,” Isla exclaims eagerly.

 “What’s that nonsense about going into the wild?
 You got to go to school and do your chores,” mumbles her mum.
 She has emerged from her sofa, and the door frame of the kitchen supports her abrupt vertical position.
 The two others look at the sudden appearance.

 “I told you to wake me up when we got company,” Isla’s mum adds sulkily.

 She wonders if that last egg at Isla’s place was ever eaten, or if it drowned in beer cans and wine bottles which have first priority.
-In the supermarket, under normal circumstances, there would be an endless egg supply.
+Under normal circumstances, there would be an endless egg supply in the supermarket.
 Any supermarket would have shelves packed with eggs.
 Cage eggs, free range and organic eggs.
 Chicken eggs.
 For decades the song thrush, skylark, lapwing and house sparrow have declined, but why worry about that?
-Their eggs don’t have shelf space on the supermarket.
+Their eggs don’t have shelf space in the supermarket.
 Only because Theodore was a keen bird watcher, Doreen could dust off some memories of a few modest articles, squeezed into almost hidden column inches in a newspaper.
 But she remembers how it had upset her husband.
 However, only chickens and their eggs made it to the headlines, thinks Doreen as she is standing in line, waiting to pay for her groceries.

 “Wish we could go back to normal,” states Doreen to herself with a sigh and unfolds her umbrella as she leaves the supermarket.